embear/vim-localvimrc/README.md

   - use a more secure but still fast checksum algorithm.
   - add command |LocalVimRCCleanup| to remove all unusable persistence data.
+  - add command |LocalVimRCForget| to remove persistence data for given files.

 v2.7.0 : 2018-03-19